7 Top NLP Libraries For NLP Development

 Pros:

-(iii) Integration: spaCy is easily integrable with other popular NLP and machine learning libraries like scikit-learn, TensorFlow, and PyTorch, making it versatile for building complex pipelines.
+(iii) Integration: spaCy is easily integrated with other popular NLP and machine learning libraries like scikit-learn, TensorFlow, and PyTorch, making it versatile for building complex pipelines.

 (v) Support for Multiple Languages: spaCy supports multiple languages, which is crucial for projects dealing with multilingual data.

-(vi) Active Community: spaCy has a vibrant and active community, providing continuous support, updates, and a variety of resources for users.
+(vi) Active Community: spaCy has a vibrant and active community, that provides continuous support, updates, and a variety of resources for users.

 Cons: